 From the information above, you may think it’s too late to start gymnastics if you are older than 12.
 That’s not true!
 Anyone can start gymnastics at any age.
 What we are trying to convey in the information above is that you probably won’t be an Olympian or get a scholarship if you start gymnastics over the age of 12.
 But that shouldn’t always be your goal anyway.
 Gymnastics has more to offer than most people realize.

 There are many other reasons to take gymnastics classes.
 Gymnastics is one of the only sports that works the entire body.
 What this means is that you will get toned and improve your physicality by taking a gymnastics class.
 Pole vaulters, cheerleaders, football players, and many others can enjoy the fitness that gymnastics offers at any age.

 Don’t Let Your Age Discourage You from Taking a Gymnastics Class

-The bottom line is you shouldn’t let your age discourage you from beginning classes.
+The bottom line is you shouldn’t let your age discourage you from starting classes.
 Instead of worrying about whether you are too old for a program, it’s important to consider what your expectations are.
-If someone wants to take recreational gymnastics classes at a local gym, they should go for it.
+If someone wants to take recreational gymnastics classes at a local gym, they should go for it!
 Whether their 17 or 35, the class will help them become toned, more flexible, and feel good.

 But, if your 16-year-old daughter wants to start classes for the first time, it’s important to talk about expectations.
 She probably won’t compete and may struggle with some of the most complicated movements.
 But, none of this is a reason not to start classes.
 Everyone can get something out of a gymnastics class!